The Most Searched Questions on College Drinking

 Want to handle it outside of that community?
 The Washington Recovery Help Line is an anonymous, confidential resource, available 24 hours a day.
 You can call them at 1-866-789-1511 or visit their website if you or someone you know needs help.

 The Washington Poison Center can also help with free, confidential advice and assistance.
 Call them at 1-800-222-1222 or visit their website.
 If it’s an immediate emergency, please call 911 or go to an emergency room.

 In the Help & Resources section you can find a list of resources available on college and university campuses across Washington State.

-Even if you think your parents don't care if you drink, alcohol can stand in the way of you passing classes, making friends, and graduating college.
+Even if you think your parents don't care if you drink, alcohol can stand in the way of you passing classes, making friends, graduating college, and keeping your job.
 Instead, focus on what's best for you.
-That can mean discovering who you are, getting your degree, finding a new passion, or making memories that will last a lifetime.
+That can mean discovering who you are, getting your degree, focusing on your career, finding a new passion, or making memories that will last a lifetime.
 Drinking can limit your ability to achieve those goals—something your parents don't want for you.

 Nope.
-Many students choose not to drink in college for personal, religious, or cultural reasons.
+Many people choose not to drink for personal, religious, or cultural reasons.
 Some, because they’re in recovery.
 Others, because it’s illegal if you’re under 21.
 Or all of the above.

 In fact, 57.5% of 18-20-year-olds in Washington haven't drank in the last 30 days.